Jamie71830/LIN3046_A1_Group1H/README.md

 # LIN3046_A1_Group1H

 Purpose:
-find out the ratio of positive expression to negative expression in dialogues
+find out the ratio of positive expression to negative words in dialogues

 Scope:
 US comedy movie from 2014 to 2024